-While the words “God” and “higher power” are a part of the 12 Steps, you do not have to be religious to benefit from them.
+While the words “God” and “higher power” are mentioned in the 12 Steps, you do not have to be religious to find value in these addiction support meetings.
 People from different faiths, as well as agnostics and atheists attend 12 Step meetings.
-The “higher power” in the steps can be interpreted as the individual sees fit, for many who are not religious the “higher power” can be the strength of the recovery group or loved ones.
+The “higher power” in the steps can be interpreted as the individual sees fit.
+For many who are not religious, the “higher power” can be the strength of the recovery group or their loved ones.

 2. They are a cult.

 Sure, a large group of people uttering “it works if you work it” in unison sounds a little cult-like, but that’s where all comparisons end.
 There is no totalitarian leader, no brainwashing, no one forcing you to stay, and no one telling you what to think or how to act.
 What you will find is a diverse group of people with two things in common: the desire to stay sober and the drive to work for it.